izreit/prettyprint-format/README.md

     - e.g. `fmtr.openHvbox(0)` instead of `pp_open_hvbox fmtr 0`
 - Supports almost espace sequences for `printf()` with additional ones.
 - No rarely-used methods, no deprecated ones.
-- Not implemented: semantic tags, tabulations, formatting depth and ellipsis.
+- Not implemented: semantic tags and tabulations.

 Example
 -------